Lil TJay hugs his block, his money, and his true supporters in the emotional “True To Myself.”

 “Ruthless” features two of New York City’s up-and-coming rappers in Jay Critch and Lil TJay.
 Unfortunately, what you get from both of them is plenty of fearless singing on the track (N***as simply don’t rap anymore).

 “Ruthless” is one of those tracks that are passionate for no reason.
 I get it, making it out of the hood is something to be proud of, but do n***a gotta sing their hearts out about making money and selling drugs, too?
-Nonetheless, I f**k with the dramatic feel the track gives off from start to finish, as both Critch and TJay let the world know they aren’t soft by dropping off verses that are trill and cocky lyrically (I’m just going to ignore the fact that they sound like the second-coming of Paul McCartney and Michael Jackson on this track).
+Nonetheless, I f**k with the dramatic feel the track gives off from start to finish, as both Critch and TJay let the world know they aren’t soft by dropping off verses that are trill and cocky lyrically (I’m just going to ignore the fact that they sound like the second-coming of Paul McCartney and Michael Jackson on the track).

 4. HOLD ON

 “Hold On” is a hit, to me, as it features a very memorable hook, riveting vibes, and lyrics by TJay that are gangsta, humbling, and pretty damn motivational.
-S**t, I damn-there shed a ghetto tear listening to the track!
+S**t, I damn-there shed a ghetto tear listening to this track!

 3. ONE TAKE